joshuawardenaar/SearchBook/README.md

 ### How to install

-To install the project, mvn clean install should suffice.
+To install the project, "mvn clean install" should suffice.
+To start use "mvn spring-boot:run"

 ### The endpoint
 Once started the endpoint /findBooksByText should be available.